TO ALL OUR VERY DEAR CUSTOMERS

 5) Smaller Hobart dishwasher used for glassware and smaller silver items and again on sanitisising programmes.

-6) Deliveries taken at kitchen door and delivery people not permitted to enter kitchen.
+6) Deliveries taken at kitchen door where possible and delivery people limited .

 7) Store rooms- one staff member at a time in stores, changing rooms and still room.